ITISFoundation/osparc-simcore/.github/PULL_REQUEST_TEMPLATE.md

   🔨    Add or update development scripts.
   🔒️    Fix security issues.

 or from https://gitmoji.dev/

+# TODO: add here notes devops (by DK)
+# e.g. for your services, provide us with: Info, Alerts, SOPs

 SUFFIX:
  (⚠️ devops)  changes in devops configuration required before deploying